 There are many good consultants that are available to help, but also some that are relatively

-I would estimate that more than 90% of my work is focussed on setting Ontario cannabis retail stores and helping ensure that they stay compliant.
+I would estimate that more than 90% of my work is focused on setting Ontario cannabis retail stores and helping ensure that they stay compliant.
 Many other consultants focus on assisting with other licences, and there is no problem with that, but I want to let you know that I am dedicated to helping grow Ontario’s dedicated scene of independent and small business retail operators.

 1. Have they successfully opened up any AGCO-authorized retail stores in Ontario?